orlandocaraballo/sei/outlines/41-database-migrations/41-database-migrations.md

 require "./models"

 # in this file we can make use of our ActiveRecord models to create starter data
+#   such as some default users for our app
 User.create(username: "orlandoc", password: "12345")
 ```